Bernoulli's principle

-Bernoulli's principle can also be derived directly from Isaac Newton's second law of motion.
-When a fluid is flowing horizontally from a region of high pressure to a region of low pressure, there is more pressure from behind than in front.
+Bernoulli's principle can be derived directly from Isaac Newton's second law of motion.
+When a small volume of fluid is flowing horizontally from a region of high pressure to a region of low pressure, there is more pressure from behind than in front.
 This gives a net force on the volume, accelerating it along the streamline.
 (Note: If the particle is in a region of varying pressure (a non-vanishing pressure gradient in the x-direction) and if the particle has a finite·size l, then the front of the particle will be 'seeing' a different pressure from the rear.
 More precisely, if the pressure drops in the x-direction (dp/dx < 0) the pressure at the rear is higher than at the front and the particle experiences a (positive) net force.
 According to Newton's second law, this force causes an acceleration and the particle's velocity increases as it moves along the streamline...
 Bernoulli's equation describes this mathematically (see the complete derivation in the appendix).)
-(Note: Acceleration of air is caused by pressure gradients.
-Air is accelerated in the direction of the velocity if the pressure goes down.
-Thus the decrease of pressure is the cause of a higher velocity.)
+If the pressure is decreasing along the streamline, the fluid is accelerated and the speed increases.
+Thus the decrease of pressure is the cause of a higher speed.
 (Note: The idea is that as the parcel moves along, following a streamline, as it moves into an area of higher pressure there will be higher pressure ahead (higher than the pressure behind) and this will exert a force on the parcel, slowing it down.
 Conversely, if the parcel is moving into a region of lower pressure, there will be a higher pressure behind it (higher than the pressure ahead), speeding it up.
 As always, any unbalanced force will cause a change in momentum (and velocity), as required by Newton's laws of motion.)
+Similarly, if the pressure is increasing, the speed decreases.